 While you are only thinking about it and not saying anything to your child, that’s ok, it´s a way to keep track on the developments achieved.
 Specifically if you are analyzing your kids´ body development.
 I mean, it’s ok to expect your child stop wetting the bed, start taking a shower on her own and etc. The problem is when you compare your child to another child in a behavior way and that can be really toxic to a little mind.

 Unfortunately, we do it all the time.
 We are constantly poisoning our kid’s minds with our comparisons.
 I have all this in mind and I keep telling my daughter how her friend ate the salad and she didn’t or how her friend is ready to leave while she still has to put her clothes on and so on.
-So what I´m doing is telling her that her friend is behaving better than she is and with this, I create a pattern for her to follow.
+So what I´m doing is telling her that her friend is behaving better than she is and with this, I create a pattern for her to follow through visualization.
 I´m setting a path for her that says: “you do things worse (or slower or less effective…) than your friend”.

 This is what parents do when they compare siblings, for instance.
 They say to one kid: “why don´t you play more soccer like your brother, look, he is getting coached at school already”, or “why are you so shy, your brother has no problems talking to new people at parties”.
 Whatever the comparison is, you are setting your child into an expected behavior.